laid0724/website-cloner/README.md

 # Website Cloner

-A website scrapper that downloads all assets from an url using node js
+A website scrapper that downloads all assets from an url using node js.

 # How To

-In `app.js`, add url and specify folder name to save website to and then run `npm start`
+- In `app.js`, adjust the `config` variable accordingly and then run `npm start`